usegalaxy-eu/website/index-clip.md

 #### Piranha
 Piranha works best with a zero truncated negative binomial (default), or with a negative binomial for CLIP-Seq data.
 The selected distribution plays an important part.
 You can change it under **Select distribution type** (-d).

 Further important parameters are **Indicates that input is raw reads and should be binned into bins of this size** (-b) which controls for the fitting of the data.
 Decreasing this parameter results in overfitting.
 A good baseline of this parameter is a value around 50.
 The parameter **Merge significant bins within certain distance?** (-u) also controls for overfitting.
 Set it to **No** for more information.
-Set it to **Yes** and give it a value bigger than *0* to merge peaks together that a very close together.
+Set it to **Yes** and give it a value bigger than 0 to merge peaks together that are very close together.
 Set also the **Significance threshold for sites** to 0.05 (-p).

 ### 4.6 Extension of the binding regions
 CLIP-Explorer uses `SlopBED` to extend the peaks a few basepairs to the left and right in order to correct for an underestimation of the binding regions of the peak calling algorithms.
 For more information follow the CLIP-Seq data analysis <a target="_parent" href="https://galaxyproject.github.io/training-material/topics/transcriptomics/tutorials/clipseq/tutorial.html">tutorial</a>.
 Remove the tool or change the parameter of `SlopBED` to change this behavior.